HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 [TODO https://www.wired.com/story/peng-shuai-censorship-china/]

 #### Xiaobo Liu
+The censorship surrounding Liu Xiaobo's death is another stark example of how WeChat suppresses politically sensitive content.
+Liu Xiaobo, a Nobel Peace Prize laureate and prominent Chinese dissident, passed away in 2017 while serving a prison sentence.
+His death triggered a significant wave of censorship across Chinese social media platforms, including WeChat and Weibo.

+Citizen Lab's analysis revealed that WeChat employed extensive measures to block any discussion related to Liu Xiaobo.
+Messages containing his name or other sensitive terms related to his death were systematically censored.
+This censorship was not limited to text; images and other media related to Liu were also filtered out using advanced techniques like MD5 hash matching and Optical Character Recognition (OCR).

+What makes the Liu Xiaobo case particularly notable is the extent and sophistication of the censorship.
+WeChat did not merely block keywords but also implemented real-time monitoring and filtering of content, ensuring that any attempt to discuss or commemorate Liu Xiaobo was swiftly suppressed.
+The platform's censorship mechanisms worked seamlessly to prevent the spread of information, with users often unaware that their messages had been blocked.

+This incident underscores the broader theme of WeChat's role in maintaining the Chinese government's control over public discourse.
+By erasing references to Liu Xiaobo and preventing any form of collective mourning or discussion, WeChat reinforced the state's narrative and silenced dissent.
+The case illustrates the platform's capacity to not only censor content but also dismantle any potential for social mobilization, further isolating individuals who might challenge the government's authority.
 #### Event 3:

 We may observe that the people needs a solution for WeChat anti-censorship.